Frequently Asked Questions

 Q: Will my professor know that I have come for tutoring?

+Students’ attendance at tutoring and workshops is reported to professors upon their request.
 Professors who would like to know about students’ attendance at tutoring and workshops can email their requests to email@example.com.
-For embedded support such as PLTL for MTH 1023 and Recitation for MTH 2009, attendance is reported to instructors every week.
+For embedded support such as PLTL for MTH 1023 and Recitation for MTH 2009, attendance is reported to instructors automatically every week.

 Q: Are there services for students with disabilities?